Anthony Marshall (American football)

-Anthony Dewayne Marshall (born September 16, 1970) is a former professional American football safety in the National Football League.
-He played five seasons for the Chicago Bears, the New York Jets, and the Philadelphia Eagles.
+Anthony Dewayne Marshall (born April 16, 1970) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the LSU Tigers.
+He played five seasons in the NFL for the Chicago Bears, New York Jets, and Philadelphia Eagles.
 After winding down his career in the NFL, Marshall finished his football career by playing for the Memphis Maniax of the XFL.
 "AM" as was his nickname in his playing days, claims Bill Parcells was one of his best coaches, and claims he would follow that man anywhere.